facelessuser/sublime-dracula-scheme/README.md

 -   We will derive a comment that also matches the background, but stands out.
 -   We will derive a line highlight from the background as well, though you could just use `selection` as a suitable line highlight as well.
--   Our `alt-background` will be require us to lighten it more than we do in the "classic" colorscheme as we need more contrast on such a dark background.
 -   Lastly, we will continue to use the accent, but you are free to change this to anything.

 ```js